 · Step 3

-Select a camera adapter board
+Select the camera adapter board

 The camera adapter board selection depends on the correlation between the previous two.
-For example, the USB2 Rev.E camera shield has a build-in MIPI controller, so you don’t need an extra MIPI adapter board.
-If you want a 10/12-bit parallel output, then the parallel camera adapter board is required for the USB3 camera shield.
+For example, the USB2 Rev.E camera shield has a built-in MIPI controller, so you don’t need an extra MIPI adapter board.
+If you want a 10/12-bit parallel output, then a parallel camera adapter board is required for the USB3 camera shield.
 For stereo camera applications, you need the USB3 camera shield with a parallel stereo camera adapter board or stereo camera HAT, respectively for parallel or MIPI camera breakout boards.

 Need More Information?
-Check our Recipe.
+Check out our Recipe.